Quick Start

 2. What Happens

-On pull requests: Codeward compares your branch to main and posts a comment showing:
+On pull requests: Codeward compares your branch to main and posts a comment showing new vulnerabilities, license issues, and package changes.

 On push to main: Codeward scans the current state and creates issues for existing problems.